v. vi·brat·ed, vi·brat·ing, vi·brates

 2. To produce (sound) by vibration.

-A setting on a cell phone that causes the phone to shake rapidly without producing a ringtone when a call or text message is received.
+A setting on a cellphone that causes the it to shake rapidly without producing a ringtone when a call or text message is received.

 [Latin vibrāre, vibrāt-; see weip- in the Appendix of Indo-European roots.]